urbanjost/M_sets/README.md

      OpenBSD, Cygwin, WLS, and other ULS (Unix-Like Systems)

-     Installation can vary depending on whether you are installing personal copies or as an adminstrator, but man-pages are well suited for any CLI user (Command-Line Interface):
+     Installation can vary depending on whether you are installing personal copies or as an administrator, but man-pages are well suited for any CLI user (Command-Line Interface):

       + [manpages.zip](https://urbanjost.github.io/M_sets/manpages.zip)